ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heos/README.md

 * "play_stream&url=url_path": Play URL-Stream
 * "add_to_queue&sid=1025&aid=4&cid=[CID]": Play playlist with [CID] on player (aid: 1 – play now; 2 – play next; 3 – add to end; 4 – replace and play)

+## Image color extraction
+With version 1.7.6 the prominent colors of the song cover are extracted and saved to three new player states:
+* **current_image_color_palette**: Prominent colors selected by node-vibrant.
+* **current_image_color_background**: Color with the biggest population in the image.
+Can be used as background color for player controls in VIS.
+* **current_image_color_foreground**: Color with the second biggest population in the image and a good read contrast to the background color.
+Can be used as text color for player controls in VIS.

 ## SayIt
 [SayIt Adapter](https://github.com/ioBroker/ioBroker.sayit) is supported.